micene09/scarlett/docs/guide/getting-started.md

 Once installed, the package includes different modules to ensure the best compatibility to your module bundler/importer, you need to choose the right one depending on your project setup.

-Keep in mind that the default one is the most modern: ES Module.

 Here is the list of modules included:

 | Format                    | Filename                  |